PascaRaul/dice-game/README.md

 -If the player rolls any other number, it is added to their current score and the player's turn continues.<br />
 -If a player chooses to "hold", their current score is added to their total score , and it becomes the next player's turn.<br />
 The first player to score 100 or more points wins.

+--the app is not fully responsive, for better user experience use laptop/desktop--